dribnet/kerosene/README.md

 ## Issues

 This project is just getting started, so the API is subject to change, documentation is lacking, and options are not necessarily discoverable.
+Kerosene does not yet support fuel's ability to iterate over a dataset without loading it into memory.
 I'm not happy with the hdf5 file sizes.
 The dev fuel dependency is awkard, but that cannot be easily fixed until the next fuel release.
-The overall software design is also rough, but it functions well as proof of concept that can be refined if kerosene becomes useful to the keras ecosystem.
+The overall software design is also rough, but it functions well as proof of concept that can be refined if kerosene becomes useful to others.

 ## License